Collocation - General Information - V99.0

 NOTE: If you requested UNEs, Ancillary Services and Finished Services on Preliminary APOT verify the information against your Final APOT.
 If the information is different, you will need to supplement the orders with the correct information.
 Supplement Service information is located in the Supplements and Cancelled Service Requests section of the Ordering Overview.

-Upon completion of the collocation order, you and the CenturyLink State Interconnect Manager (SICM) will jointly conduct the Acceptance Walkthrough, if applicable.
-If the Acceptance Walkthrough is required, the SICM will notify you by phone or an email.
-Any exceptions will be documented and the SICM will forward them to the CPMC for resolution.
+Upon completion of the collocation order, you and a CenturyLink Project Manager will arrange the Acceptance Walkthrough, if applicable.
+If the Acceptance Walkthrough is required, the Project Manager will notify you by phone or an email.
+Any exceptions will be documented and the Project Manager will forward them for resolution.

-At the conclusion of the Acceptance Walkthrough, the SICMs will answer any questions and provide the information necessary for you to operate in the CenturyLink Wire Center, including the Collocation - CenturyLink Network Interconnection Guidelines Overview.
+At the conclusion of the Acceptance Walkthrough, CenturyLink will answer any questions and provide the information necessary for you to operate in the CenturyLink Wire Center, including the Collocation - CenturyLink Network Interconnection Guidelines Overview.

 Information regarding access to CenturyLink's Wire Center(s) is located in Collocation - CenturyLink Premises Access Overview.